-in the Middle East are brighter than they have been in three decades.
+-- Thanks to American leadership, the prospects for peace in the Middle East are brighter than they have been in three decades.
 The Arab states and Israel continue to look to us to lead them from the tragedy of confrontation and war to a new era of accommodation and peace.
 We ahve no alternative but to persevere, for the opportunities for a final settlement are great and the price of failure a return to the bloodshed and hatred that have for too long brought tragedy to Arab and Jew alike, and the world to the brink of war.

-- -- We are well advanced on negotiations on a treaty that will safeguard America's vital stake in the Panama Canal while recognizing Panama's legitimate claims as well.
-With perseverance a new Panama Canal regime can be ours during the course of the year. - The world has moved closer to concluding a treaty governing the use of the oceans for the benefit of all nations.
+-- We are well advanced on negotiations on a treaty that will safeguard America's vital stake in the Panama Canal while recognizing Panama's legitimate claims as well.
+With perseverance a new Panama Canal regime can be ours during the course of the year.

+-- The world has moved closer to concluding a treaty governing the use of the oceans for the benefit of all nations.
 The Law of the Sea negotiations have already achieved much, thanks in great part to the leadership of the United States.
-While much remains to be done, we can realize a treaty this year if we continue to lead the way. - Meetings held during the past two years with the leaders of the free world's most important economic powers have already led to important changes that serve both developed and developing alike.
+While much remains to be done, we can realize a treaty this year if we continue to lead the way.

+-- Reform of the world economic system is well advanced.
+Meetings held during the past two years with the leaders of the free world's most important economic powers have already led to important changes that serve both developed and developing alike.
 The momentum already achieved must be nurtured and strengthened, for the prosperity of rich and poor depends upon it.

-What has been achieved in the field of foreign affairs, and what will be accomplished by the new Administration is the product of the genius of Americans working together for the common good.
+What has been achieved in the field of foreign affairs,

+and what will be accomplished by the new Administration is the product of the genius of Americans working together for the common good.
 It is this, our remarkable ability to work together, that has made us a unique nation.
 It is Congress, the President, and the people striving for a better world.